rtCamp/ps-analysis-tool-wiki/Protected-Audience-EE.md

 > [!NOTE]
 > The Interset groups, Ad unit, Auction, and bids tabs use the Privacy Sandbox Ads relevance and measurement APIs which need to be enabled from chrome flags, we recommend setting [evaluation environments](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/Evaluation-Environment), and using and chrome launcher commands `chrome-pat-ps` to simulate the required environment.

-## Interset Groups

-An interest group is a collection of users who share a common interest, similar to a remarketing list, each interest group has an owner, which is typically an advertiser, publisher, or ad tech platform.

-Interest groups allow advertisers to target ads to users who have previously shown interest in their products or services, without relying on third-party cookies

-When a user visits a website, the website can ask the user's browser to add the user to an interest group.

-The browser stores this information locally on the user's device.
-When the user visits a website that participates in the Protected Audience API, that stored information can be analyzed by the Interset group tab.

-It will list out interset groups as you perform actions on specific elements, eg: if you click on e-commerce site and clicked/searched for a shoe, it will trigger an action that will add an interset group in your browser

-[Screenshot Interest group]

-The tab shows that list of interset groups along with useful information such as event time, access type, name, owner, and expiration time.
-You can also filter based on the similar categories.

-## Ad Units

-The Protected Audience API allows publishers to conduct on-device ad auctions in the user's browser.
-This means that when a user visits a website with an ad unit that's configured to use the Protected Audience API, the browser will run an auction to determine which ad to display.

-[Screenshot Ad unit]

-The tab shows a list of ad units along with Ad unit Code, container size, bidders, you can also click on ad unit to focus and get detailed information in a popup.
-We can also filter ad units based on bidders.

-## Auctions

-An auction is a process where an ad space seller (like a website publisher) makes ad space available for bidding, and advertisers (buyers) compete to have their ad displayed.
-This all happens within the user's browser, preserving privacy.

-The Auctions tab gives detailed information for each Ad Unit and for every event, so users can understand the auction process better.

-[SCREENSHOT Auctions tab]

-The detailed information includes event time, name, interest group origin, interest group name, bid amount, bid currency, and component seller.

-The auctions are listed for each cycle and the auction events are listed as the auction make progresses.

-You can also filter the auction process for particular event, interest group owner, group name, bid (amount), bid currency and component seller.

-When you click and peculiar Ad Unit or auction event, you can view raw data in JSON format at footer panel.

-## Bids

-In the Protected Audience API, bids are a crucial component of the ad auction process. bids in the Protected Audience API are the way advertisers express their interest in showing an ad to a user within a privacy-preserving, on-device auction environment.

-[SCREENSHOT Bids Tab]

-The Bids section contains two subsections, Received Bids and No Bids

-The first section of Received Bids show list of bidders along with information such as bid, currency, Ad Unit, Ad Container Size, Media Type.
-You can also filter using the bidder using the same information.

-The second section Received Bids show list of bidders along with information of no bid.

-## Worklet Breakpoints

-The Worklet Breakpoints tab will enables you to set breakpoints directly within the Protected Audience API's worklet code, facilitating debugging and a deeper understanding of the auction process.
-Additionally, you will be able to use event listener breakpoints (located in the DevTools Sources tab under Event Listener) to pause execution within the event handler code after an ad auction event has occurred.

-You will be able to set breakpoints for following events:

-- Bidder Phase start
-- Bidder Reporting Phase Start
-- Seller Scoring Phase Start
-- Seller Reporting Phase Start

-> [!NOTE]
-> These PSAT breakpoints are currently just for informational purposes, guiding users to set them using the DevTools interface.
-They are planned to become fully functional in future PSAT releases.